ScottRMalley/golang-trading-assignment/README.md

 ## Requirements

 - Clear and concise code
-- Should demonstrate a knowledge of tools and practices in Golang (eg. think about asynchronous processes and how best to handle them)
 - Don't over-engineer, think about the simplest solution and implement it
+- Should demonstrate a knowledge of tools and best practices in Golang (eg. concurrency, memory management, separation of concerns and API design, linting)
+- Make sure to include a few tests to verify your solution
+- If you decide to use particular libraries or techniques please explain the decision in a concise comment

 ## Test Data